Tiny Harris Opens Up About Delivering Stillborn Baby In 2007, “It Was The Saddest Moment Of My Life”

 We couldn’t even imagine.

-Several parts of Vlad TV’s recent interview with Tiny Harris have been released in piecemeal, and in the latest installment she ends up revealing her deeply personal experience with delivering a stillborn baby after having her first child with rapper T.I.
+Several parts of Vlad TV’s recent interview with Tiny Harris have been released in piecemeal, and in the latest installment Harris ends up revealing her deeply personal experience with delivering a stillborn baby after having her first child with rapper T.I.

-In 2007, Tiny became pregnant with a girl she name Leyah after having her son King with T.I. but at 6 months things went wrong in the pregnant, causing her to lose the baby.
+In 2007, Tiny became pregnant with a girl she named Leyah Amore after having her son King with T.I. but at 6 months things went wrong in the pregnancy, causing her to lose the baby.
 In the interview with Vlad, Tiny began to count the children she has with T.I., almost a humorous moment until she starts to talk about the trauma she experienced losing Leyah.

 “It was probably like my saddest moment in my life, when I was at my darkest time,” she said.
 “I’m always pretty upbeat.
 I don’t really have a lot of times where I’m like down or feeling depressed or whatever.
 I don’t really have those moments that much, thank God.
 I’ve had it here and there, but that was the most I’ve ever been like out of it for weeks and weeks and weeks at a time.”